bekircbc/bekircbc/README.md

 👯 I am always willing to learn new Technologies.
 In future, I want to learn Python for datascience and machine learning..

-😄 My Portfolio Codes are Bankapp, Sabopay, MeetupGetup, Teknoza (E-Shop)..
+😄 My Portfolio Codes are Bankapp, MeetupGetup, Freizeitpark, Teknoza (E-Shop)..
 My Focus is backend.
-I write a good-protected backend for Teknoza project.
-I want to add versions with MySQL and PosgresQL database for this project..
+I wrote a good-protected backend for Teknoza project.
+I want to add new versions with MySQL and PosgresQL database for this project..

 ---